RedMadRobot/figma-export/CONFIG.md

       encoding: lossy
       # Encoding quality in percents.
 Only for lossy encoding.
       quality: 90

   # Parameters for exporting typography
   typography:
     # Typography name style: camelCase or snake_case
     nameStyle: camelCase
     # [optional] The package to export the Jetpack Compose typography code to.
 Note: To export Jetpack Compose code, also `mainSrc` and `resourcePackage` above must be set
     composePackageName: "com.example"

+  # Parameters for exporting spacings
+  spacings:
+    # Spacings name style: camelCase or snake_case
+    nameStyle: camelCase
+    # [optional] The package to export the Jetpack Compose typography code to.
+Note: To export Jetpack Compose code, also `mainSrc` and `resourcePackage` above must be set
+    composePackageName: "com.example"